cisagov/Malcolm/docs/contributing-guide-code-provenance.md

 ### <a name="BaseImagesForContainersAndInstalledEnvironments"></a> Base Images for Containers and Installed Environments

-The main source of the underlying core tools and libraries that make up Malcolm are the "base images" that Malcolm is built on top of.
+The main sources of Malcolm’s core tools and libraries are the 'base images' on which Malcolm is built.
 These base images are defined in:

 * [Dockerfiles](https://github.com/cisagov/Malcolm/tree/main/Dockerfiles) used to build container images
 * scripts that use the [Debian Live](https://www.debian.org/devel/debian-live/) framework to build the x86_64 ISO and ARM64 [Raspberry Pi installer](hedgehog-raspi-build.md#HedgehogRaspiBuild) images